How to Bet on the 2023 Preakness Stakes

 TVG is the most convenient way to bet on the Preakness Stakes in Virginia.

 You can use this link to visit TVG and download the app.
 The app is compatible with iOS and Android.
 You can also bet directly from the TVG website

 Betting on the Preakness with TVG is a three-step process:

-If the convenience of online betting doesn’t appeal to you, for whatever reason, you can always visit a Virginia racetrack or off-track betting (OTB) facility offering simulcast races to bet on the Preakness Stakes.
-Some Virginia sportsbooks may also take bets on Triple Crown races, but they will be fixed odds bets, not pari-mutuel.
+If the convenience of VA online betting doesn’t appeal to you for whatever reason, you can always visit a Virginia racetrack or off-track betting (OTB) facility offering simulcast races to bet on the Preakness Stakes.
+Some Virginia sportsbooks may also take bets on Triple Crown races, but they will be fixed-odds bets, not pari-mutuel.

 Virginia has just one live horse racing facility with simulcast racing:

 Colonial Downs first opened in 1997 halfway between Richmond and Williamsburg with live thoroughbred racing in the summer and harness racing in the fall.
 Colonial Downs features a 1 ¼-mile dirt oval, a 7.5-furlong inner turf oval, a 1 1/8-mile outer turf oval, and a chute on the backstretch of the dirt oval for harness racing converting it to a one-turn mile.
 The facility shut down for six years in 2013 in the wake of disputes between the local horsemen association and track management.